DoctorNeuron/neuron-earth-travelogue-content/transit/content/transjakarta.md

 There are two columns of seats that either stick along the wall or face the front way.
 Each seat might be soft or hard.
 It depends on the bus.

 There are also rows of seats that are prioritized for disabled, seniors, pregnant moms, or baby-carrying moms.
 Technically you are allowed to sit there AS LONG AS there are no people in this category inside.
-So, take the seats and enjoy your ride.
+So, take the seats and enjoy your ride, but if you ever spot one of the people inside the categories, I require you to give up your seats.
+If you are inside one of those special category, You can ask any people to give up their seat to you giving you are really incapable to stand up for long.

 They also offer a hand-holder for people who prefer to stand on their feet during a ride.

-In every bus, they offer a space exclusively for women; addressing the concern of widespread sexual assault against women by men.
+In every bus, there are spaces exclusively for women; addressing the concern of widespread sexual assault by mostly thirsty degenerate.

 ## Any tips before I go commute or ride?